One Missed Deadline or Wrong Form Can Cost You Weeks of Benefits

 Requirements for Filing a Claim

 To be eligible, workers must report the job-related injury to their employer within 30 days, as required by N.C.
 Gen. Stat. § 97-22.
 They must also file a formal claim with the North Carolina Industrial Commission.
-Failing to meet these deadlines can result in a denied claim and loss of access to workers’ compensation benefits.
+Failing to meet these deadlines can result in a denied claim and loss of access to workers’ compensation benefits, which is exactly why involving a lawyer early, before a deadline is missed, matters as much as anything else in this process.

 Step-by-Step Guide to Filing a Workers’ Compensation Claim in North Carolina

-Filing a workers’ compensation claim in North Carolina involves several steps that injured workers must complete to receive benefits.
+Filing a workers’ compensation claim in North Carolina involves several steps that injured workers must complete to receive benefits, and a lawyer’s role at each one matters more than most people expect going in.

 Report the Injury to Your Employer